LeXuanPhuoc-lab/Elastic_Search/README.md

 ```

 ##### Specify a tie breaker
-* By default, one field is sued for calculating a document's relavance score
+* By default, one field is used for calculating a document's relavance score
 * We can reward documents where multiple fields match with the `tie_breaker` parameter
     * Each matching field affects the relevance score
 ```